 During a previous visit to Istanbul I slighted Topkapi Palace, but made up for it by spending the better part of a day exploring the massive complex.
 The palace chambers are as entertaining to see as views of the Golden Horn are difficult to describe!
-Musical compositions have been written to praise the beauty of Topkapi Palace and its extraordinary views of Istanbul’s Bosphorus Strait.
+Musical compositions were written to praise the beauty of Topkapi Palace and its extraordinary views of Istanbul’s Bosphorus Strait.

 It rained late in the afternoon, and I got soaked.
 While it was raining hard, a Turkish man let me share his umbrella to walk between pavilions.
 I haven’t learned to read Istanbul clouds, but clearly the ones yesterday meant business.
 The blustery weather created dramatic skies and a great backdrop for Istanbul’s famous skyline.